Christian DuComb is assistant professor of Theater

 Under contract with the University of Michigan Press, with publication expected in 2016 Haunted City explores the history of blackface masking and other forms of racial impersonation in Philadelphia—as realized in street performance, festivity, theater, and graphic art—from the late eighteenth century through the present day.
 The book focuses on select historical moments, such as the advent of the minstrel show in 1842-1843 and the ban on blackface in the Philadelphia Mummers Parade in 1964, when local performances of racial impersonation inflected regional, national, transnational, and global formations of race, gender, class, and ethnicity.
 Through detailed analyses of performances of racial impersonation at key geographic sites in Philadelphia, such as Walnut Grove and City Hall, Haunted City argues that ghosts can and do appear through performance, materializing and re-presenting aspects of the past that remain stubbornly situated in place.

 Publications Book Chapters and Peer-Reviewed Journal Articles

 DuComb, Christian.
 “The Minstrel Wench and the Mummers Wench: A Performance Genealogy.”
-In Festive Performance: Staging Identity, Politics, and Utopia in the Americas.
+In Performing Utopia.
 Ed.
 Rachel Bowditch and Pegge Vissicaro.
-Chicago: Seagull Books/University of Chicago Press.
-In press.
-Expected publication date unknown.
-10,400 words.
+Chicago: Seagull Books, distributed by the University of Chicago Press.
+In press, with publication expected in 2016.

 DuComb, Christian and *Jessica Benmen.
 “Flash Mobs, Violence, and the Turbulent Crowd.”
 Performance Research 19, no. 5 (November 2014): 34-40.

 DuComb, Christian.
 “Staging Violence in Pig Iron Theatre Company’s Anodyne.”
 Theatre Journal 64, no. 2 (May 2012): 197-211.

 DuComb, Christian.
 “The Politics of Fetal Display.”
 In The Anatomy of Body Worlds: Critical Essays on the Plastinated Cadavers of Gunther von Hagens.
 Ed.
 T. Christine Jespersen, Alicita Rodríguez, and Joseph Star.
 Jefferson, NC: McFarland, 2009.
 176-188.

 DuComb, Christian.
 “Present-Day Kutiyattam: G. Venu’s Radical and Reactionary Sanskrit Theatre.”
 TDR: The Drama Review 51, no. 3 (Fall 2007): 98-117.
 Winning entry, 2006 TDR Student Essay Contest.

 *indicates student co-author

 DuComb, Christian.
 Entries on “Meschianza” and “Mummers.”
 In The Encyclopedia of Greater Philadelphia.
-Camden, NJ: Mid-Atlantic Regional Center for the Humanities, 2015. http://philadelphiaencyclopedia.org/
+Camden, NJ: Mid-Atlantic Regional Center for the Humanities, 2015. http://philadelphiaencyclopedia.org.